PenelopeK/MyList-bootcamp-project/README.md

+Note: Azure currently has trouble running the app properly.
+To test its functionality, try running it localy instead.

 # MyList

 Simple full-stack to-do list, created in Visual studio.
 To run locally execute the .sql as a query in Visual Studio to create db, then copy all other files in project dir and build.